matthost/lifespan/README.md

 TODO: Add research around why this is best.

+Caloric restriction is shown to increase lifespan significantly in model animals.
+Fasting or intermittent fasting may have similar beneficial effects.

 ### Exercise

 Cardio and strength training are both important to health and longevity.
 Strength training should not be neglected since sarcopenia (loss of muscle mass) is a large cause of injury and subsequent decline in the elderly.
 Since we lose muscle with age, you want to start with a strong base so that you remain strong as you age and lose muscle.